 The ear cushion covers for the headsets started to come off after prolonged use and there was no way to fix them.
 The cords also began to fall apart where they connect to the jack.

-These headphones are no longer available on Amazon and there is no date for them to return.
+These headphones are currently not available on Amazon and there is no date for them to return.

 Best Alternative Beginner Set of Kids Headphones

 Since the Amazon Basics are currently unavailable, this alternative has a lot of the same features, plus some, at a similar price point.

 The Yusonic Kids Headphones have all the great features of the Amazon Basics, with a few improvements including more options for volume limiting and sound isolation.